-Syllabus for the Examination to be held in December 2019 to December 2021
+Syllabus for the Examination to be held in December 2022 to December 2024 management of transport sector.

-Preamble: The Course with its focus on issues concerning importance of transport in economic development aims at imparting adequate theoretical and empirical knowledge to students to enable them to understand the important issues concerning the sustainable management of transport sector.
 The course is specifically designed for those students, who intend to specialize in important aspects of transport infrastructure such as measuring multiplier effects of transport investments, accessibility and its impact on socio-economic life of the people, transport investments and location of economic activities, cost structure in transport sector, and the issues concerning the externalities and their containment.